Discerning Religious Life

-"I love Christ enough to sacrifice what I so deeply desire; marriage.
+"I love Jesus enough to sacrifice what I so deeply desire; marriage.
 I therefore submit myself to the direction of His Church.
 I do not trust in my feelings.
 But I choose the better way, until God reveals otherwise."
 However, this is not to mean that a vocation to the religious life should be forced.
 Nor does it mean that discernment is purely an intellectual exercise absent any input from our hearts.
 Rather, it is merely recognizing that we have powerful natural inclinations for human love, inclinations which can quickly overtake our lives and drown out any chance of following a higher calling.
 It is recognizing the "still small voice," the thought, the seed, and allow the opportunity for this seed to grow and blossom, rather than shutting the door before it ever had a chance to open.
 Saint Paul counsels us in the same manner; "Are you free of a wife?
 Then do not look for a wife.
 If you marry, however, you do not sin..but such people will experience affliction in their earthly life, and I would like to spare you that." - 1 Cor 7 A good general Ignatian guideline, is to never make big decisions in moments of disquiet, but rather, to make them after long hours of prayer, when one feels most calm, at peace, and attentive to the Holy Spirit.

 The Best Marriage